Learn how you and your employer share the costs for coverage

-No matter which plan you choose, you can anticipate how you and your plan share the costs for your coverage.
-Here's a break down of how it works.
+No matter which plan you choose, you can make choices about how and where you receive care, and anticipate how you and your employer share costs.

-- You & your plan pay.
-Once you meet you deductible amount, your plan begins to share costs.
-Often referred to as coinsurance, the plan pays a higher percentage o fcovered costs, and yo upay the remaining percentage.
+Once you meet your deductible amount, your plan begins to share costs.
+Often referred to as coinsurance, the plan pays a higher percentage of covered costs, and you pay the remaining percentage.

 Along the way, you may also pay a fixed amount - or copay - for things like visits to your primary care physician.
 Copays count toward your out-of-pocket limit.